 The freedoms of expression, assembly and association continue to be violated in Uganda.read more

-Ugandan academic and feminist activist Stella Nyanzi was charged in March 2017 under the Computer Misuse Act based on her social media statements, including one where she referred to President Yoweri Museveni as “a pair of buttocks”.
-She denies any wrongdoing and was released on bail on 10th May 2017.
+As documented by the CIVICUS Monitor, Stella Nyanzi had previously been charged in March 2017 under the Computer Misuse Act based on her social media statements, including one where she referred to President Yoweri Museveni as “a pair of buttocks”.
+She denied any wrongdoing and was released on bail on 10th May 2017.

 In January 2016, the president signed the Non-Governmental Organisations Act into law.